User personalization layer

 The user personalization layer feature for Citrix Virtual Apps and Desktops extends the capabilities of non-persistent machine catalogs.
 User personalization layers preserve users’ data and locally installed applications across sessions.
 Powered by Citrix App Layering, this feature replaces Personal vDisk (PvD).

-Like PvD, the user personalization layer feature works with Citrix Provisioning and Machine Creation Services (MCS) in a non-persistent machine catalog.
-The feature components are installed alongside the Virtual Delivery Agent within the master Windows 10 image.
+Like PvD, the user personalization layer feature supports Citrix Provisioning and Machine Creation Services (MCS) in a non-persistent machine catalog.
+You install the feature components alongside the Virtual Delivery Agent within the master image.

 This document includes instructions for deploying and configuring the user personalization layer feature.
 It describes the requirements for successful deployment, limitations, and known issues.

 To use the User personalization layer feature, you must first deploy it using the steps detailed in the article.
 Until then, the feature is not available for you to use.